e1ixyz/ServerManager/README.md

 - Intercepts `/server <name>` (or GUI menu joins) to launch offline managed servers, keeps the player online, queues the connection, and auto-sends once the ping succeeds.
 - Three-state MOTD (offline/starting/online) driven by MiniMessage templates, including a distinct "starting" banner.
 - Graceful per-server shutdowns when a backend empties, plus a safety stop-all when the entire proxy is empty with optional startup grace.
+- Admin hold command (`/sm hold`) keeps a backend online for a set window even when it is empty.
 - Optional per-server log files so backend stdout/stderr does not spam the Velocity console.
 - Fully configurable player-facing messages, permissions-friendly management commands, and an optional network whitelist with self-serve web onboarding.